Criticism of socialism: Reduced incentives

 One criticism of socialism is that, in any society where everyone holds equal wealth, there can be no material incentive to work because one does not receive rewards for a work well done.
 They further argue that incentives increase productivity for all people and that the loss of those effects would lead to stagnation.
 Some critics of socialism argue that income sharing reduces individual incentives to work and therefore incomes should be individualized as much as possible.

 In The Principles of Political Economy (1848), John Stuart Mill wrote:

 It is the common error of Socialists to overlook the natural indolence of mankind; their tendency to be passive, to be the slaves of habit, to persist indefinitely in a course once chosen.
 Let them once attain any state of existence which they consider tolerable, and the danger to be apprehended is that they will thenceforth stagnate; will not exert themselves to improve, and by letting their faculties rust, will lose even the energy required to preserve them from deterioration.
 Competition may not be the best conceivable stimulus, but it is at present a necessary one, and no one can foresee the time when it will not be indispensable to progress.

 Mill later altered his views and adopted a socialist perspective, adding chapters to his Principles of Political Economy in defense of a socialist outlook and defending some socialist causes.
 Within this revised work, he also made the radical proposal that the whole wage system be abolished in favour of a co-operative wage system.
 Nonetheless, some of his views on the idea of flat taxation remained, albeit in a slightly toned-down form.

+He did support some of the socialist principles such as the ones that promoted greater equality and would improve conditions for workers like cooperative ownership and profit-sharing agreements.
+He believed that worker cooperatives could coordinate incentives more fairly through "partnership... in one of two forms: in some cases, association of the labourers with the capitalist, in others, and perhaps finally in all, association of labourers among themselves" (Mill, Principles).
+However, he was still skeptical of the centralized socialist systems that condensed power in the state.
+He warned in On Liberty that "the worth of a State, in the long run, is the worth of the individuals composing it" (Mill, 1859), being scared of if the state took over everything, the individual initiative would die.
+He was also worried that if competition were to be eliminated entirely it could reduce efficiency and innovation, which for economic progress, are very important.
+Mill's position can be seen as a middle ground, incorporating the beneficial aspects of socialism while avoiding the potential cons.